diegojromerolopez/django-async-include/README.md

 ### Customize spinner template per async_include template tag call

-Use the optional parameter **spinner__template_path** to set a diferrent template path for an specific async_include call in your templates.
+Use the optional parameter **spinner__template_path** to set a different template path for a specific async_include call in your templates.

 ```html
 {% load async_include %}